 “The issue is impacting some 4G mobile voice and data services nationally, which is also causing congestion for 3G services.
 We’re working to resolve the issue and are investigating the root cause.
 We’re sorry for the inconvenience”

-Telstra recovered network connection almost within few hours, but these two hours was peak time for cash for cars business especially.
+Telstra recovered network connection almost within a few hours, but these two hours do my math homework was a peak time for cash for cars business especially.
 No wonder they have left a huge mark on sale scale of cash for cars business with this wide outage!
 At 12.16 a statement from Telstra was issued that they are progressing in getting this problem fixed.
-Later around 2:00 pm,
+Later around 2 pm,

 “mobile voice and data services have returned to normal levels” statement was given officially.

 “We’ll closely monitor network stability and performance and continue supporting our customers to restore their services,”

 At least they had the audacity to apologize to their customers.
 It’s okay, things like this happen but for these many hours, this just doesn’t seem right.